-Girls’ Giving Fund members will all donate $100, to create a fund (not an endowment) to grant to a nonprofit in Park City that serves children in Park City.
-The goal is to grant $5,000 each year to nonprofits that support children in Park City.
+Girls’ Giving Fund members each donate $100 to support a fund (not an endowment) that aims to make a grant each year to a nonprofit serving children in Park City.

-December 1: Deadline to make a donation and vote for 2017.
-Donations made after December 1 will go towards the 2018 grants.
-Please contact Sam Muller to set a time to stop by the office if donations will be made in person.
+Now-October 18th: Members raise funds in support of the 2019 selected grantee.
+New members are asked to raise $100, returning members to raise $50 or more.
+The deadline to make a donation and vote: October 18th, 2019.
+Donations made after that will go towards the 2020 grants.
+Please contact Sam Mueller to set a time to stop by the office if donations will be made in person.
 Or visit the Donate page.

 For more information, contact Sam Mueller firstname.lastname@example.org.

 To donate to the Girls’ Giving Fund, please visit our Donate page.